brianritchie1312/icat.ansible/README.md

 ------------

 * RedHat or Debian flavoured OS and root access
-* At least python 2.6 (selenium test requires 2.7)
+* At least python 2.6 (Selenium test requires 2.7)
 * Ansible and it's dependencies (Only needed on host machine)
 * Ideally a fresh machine but should work regardless
 * Probably a bunch of other stuff I forgot